zowe/docs-site/docs/user-guide/ze-profiles.md

 <img src="../images/ze/ZE-profile-links.gif" width="600" height="300" alt="Edit a Profile">

-You have successfully associated your Zowe Explorer profile.
+You have successfully created the secondary association for your Zowe Explorer profile.

 For more information, see [Associating Zowe CLI Profiles](https://github.com/zowe/vscode-extension-for-zowe/blob/master/docs/README-Extending.md#associating-zowe-cli-profiles).